Teaching Small Language Models to Reason: Results

 \subsection{Commonsense reasoning}

-For the commonsense reasoning dataset StrategyQA (Table \ref{teacher_table}), we found that using CoT finetuning improves accuracy from 68.12\% to 71.98\%, using only 1319 of the original 1648 examples.
+For the StrategyQA dataset (Table \ref{teacher_table}), we found that using CoT finetuning improves accuracy from 68.12\% to 71.98\%, using only 1319 of the original 1648 examples.
 Compared to the arithmetic reasoning datasets, the improvement is not as significant.
 This can be explained by the model lacking factual knowledge that the dataset requires.
-The task is heavily focused on the model reasoning on factual knowledge, however, a smaller LM is most likely not in possession of this knowledge compared to a larger model that has a higher memorisation capacity.
+The task is heavily focused on the model reasoning on such knowledge, however, a smaller LM is most likely not in possession of this knowledge compared to a larger model with higher memorisation capacity.